strider73/jenkins-docker-compose/README.md

      2. jenkins master with Git.
      3. jenkins slave with Git.

-     4. jenkins mater with agent .
+     4. jenkins mater with agent.